On the existence of solutions of dynamic equations on time scales in Banach spaces: Concluding remarks

+For convenience, we consider the initial condition \eqref{eq_03_01_02} only at the left-most point $a\in\sbrt{a,b}$.
+The extension of \theoremRef{thm_08} to the case of an arbitrary starting point $t_0\in\sbrt{a,b}$ should be straightforward, yet one needs to treat such a case carefully.
+In particular, in order to guarantee the existence of a solution of \eqref{eq_03_01}, with the initial condition \eqref{eq_03_01_02} being at some $t_0\in\brt{a,b}$, on some non-trivial interval $\sbrt{\aast,t_0}$ to the left of $t_0$ (note that the existence of a solution on some non-trivial interval $\sbrt{t_0,\bast}$ to the right of $t_0$ would be guaranteed by \theoremRef{thm_08}), the assumptions of \theoremRef{thm_08} should be sufficient for the case of $t_0$ being left-dense.
+However, in the case of $t_0$ being left-scattered, some assumption of \textit{regressivity} of $f$ would be needed (see also Definition $8.15$ and Theorem $8.18$ in \cite{Bohner_Dynamic}).
+This is in contrast to the case of $t_0$ being right-scattered, where the existence of a solution to the right of $t_0$ (on some non-trivial interval) is guaranteed trivially.

+\theoremRef{thm_01} is a well-known result which is proved e.g. in \cite{Cichon_Kubiaczyk_SikorskaNowak_Yantir_2012}.
+However, as we use it in a slightly different setting and provide a different proof, we decided to prove it here as well.

-In \lemmaRef{lm_01} we provide an equivalent \enquote{$\eps\text{-}\delta$ definition} of rd-continuity, which we did not find in the existing literature.
-This equivalent definition is then utilised when defining the uniform rd-equicontinuity (see \definitionRef{def_04}), which was introduced by us, as we did not find such a notion in the existing literature.
-Finally, note that a similar condition as in \lemmaRef{lm_01} was presented for the so called regulated functions at the beginning of the proof of Theorem $5.21$ in \cite{Bohner_Advances}.
+In \lemmaRef{lm_01} we provide an equivalent \enquote{$\eps\text{-}\delta$ definition} for rd-continuity, which we did not find in the existing literature.
+This equivalent definition is then utilised when defining the uniform rd-equicontinuity (see \definitionRef{def_04}), which was introduced by us as a new concept as well.
+Moreover, note that the uniform rd-equicontinuity generalises the notion of the uniform equicontinuity.
+In particular, the relationship between a family of functions being uniformly rd-equicontinuous and the individual functions being rd-continuous, is precisely the same as the relationship between a family of functions being uniformly equicontinuous and the individual functions being continuous.
+Finally, note that a condition similar to the one provided in \lemmaRef{lm_01} was presented for the so called \textit{regulated} functions at the beginning of the proof of Theorem $5.21$ in \cite{Bohner_Advances}.

 In \remarkRef{rem_06} we discuss why the restriction of an rd-continuous function to some time scale subinterval is not necessarily rd-continuous.
 In \remarkRef{rem_09} we discuss what implications this might have on the relationship between local solutions of the IVP \eqref{eq_02_17} and solutions of the corresponding Volterra-type integral equation \eqref{eq_02_18}.
-Both these remarks are supported with counterexamples.
+Both these remarks are supported by counterexamples (see \exampleRef{ex_02} and \exampleRef{ex_03}, respectively).
 Although this is more a technical thing which can be easily overcome (see \remarkRef{rem_07}), we did not find such a discussion in the existing literature.